The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 Also, the authentication system was evaluated, and its flaws were demonstrated by Alzahrani, et al.~\cite{Chall-Jour030}.
 Then, in comparison to the related systems, the authors suggested a safe and lightweight authentication and key agreement scheme that meets fundamental security criteria while incurring the little computational cost.

 In the research carried out in~\cite{Chall-Conf024}, the author has suggested the scheme helps user-attribute revocation.
-The proposed scheme provides support and security against attacks.
+The proposed scheme uses a MAPE-K feedback control loop to determine a trust ranking for an IoT cloud system.
+This allows system administrators to make appropriate changes to provide support and security against attacks.
 According to the analysis methods results, it is ideal for large-scale cross-domain collaboration in the dynamic cloud-aided IoT.
-Paper~\cite{Chall-Conf031} suggests a game-theoretic approach for getting reliable users in mobile crowd sensing systems.
+The authors of~\cite{Chall-Conf031} propose a game-theoretic approach for recruiting trustable Sensing service Providers (SSPs) in mobile crowd sensing systems.

 \paragraph{Integrity}\mbox{}

 The authors of~\cite{Chall-Jour035} research and create a formal access control model for Google Cloud Platform, known as the GCPAC model.
 They next develop the GCPAC model into a formal Google Cloud Platform IoT Access Control (GCP-IoTAC) model with IoT-specific components.
 Using the GCPIoT, they illustrate two popular IoT scenarios, E-health and smart home.
 They also highlight some of the limits of GCP-present IoT's access control capabilities and propose attribute-based additions for fine-grained access control in GCP and its IoT platform.